chrismcclurg/FSCIL-ACS/README.md

 + We build from CBCL-PR, an extension of [CBCL](https://github.com/aliayub7/CBCL).
 + We use [YOLO v3](https://github.com/arunponnusamy/object-detection-opencv) for object detection.
 + We use the [Project Malmo](https://github.com/microsoft/malmo) platform for Minecraft testing.
-+ We use pre-trained [weights](https://pjreddie.com/media/files/yolov3.weights) for the YOLO object detection.
++ We use pre-trained [weights](https://pjreddie.com/media/files/yolov3.weights) for the YOLO model.
 Download and put in the `./pepper/models/yolo/` folder.

 ## If you consider citing us
 ```